Using .env File in CodeIgniter 3

 1. Syncing between OOP language and the relational database data types is always creating a problem.
 Sometimes variable data types have to be converted properly to insert into the database.
 A good ORM framework will take care of these conversions.

-2. Using an ORM will create a consistent code base for your application since no SQL statements are written in the code.
+2. Using an ORM will create a consistent code base for your application, because it is not using any SQL statements in the code.
 This makes it easier to write and debug any application, especially if more programmers are using same code base.

 3. ORM frameworks will shield your application from SQL injection attacks since the framework will be filtering the data before any operation in the database.